 A student's housing contract may be temporarily suspended and a student may be temporarily evicted if the charges brought against that student are so severe that, if true, indicate the student may pose an imminent danger to himself/herself or others.
 The charged student shall be immediately notified, in writing, of any temporary eviction or housing contract suspension hereunder.
-Such notification shall inform the student that the temporary eviction and housing contract suspension become permanent unless the charged student makes a written request for a Formal Hearing to the Director of Residence Life within five days of receiving the notification.
-Any temporary eviction and housing contract suspension will remain in effect until the Associate Vice President for Student Life makes a determination in the Formal Discipline Hearing Process and/ or the Appeal Process has been exhausted.
+Such notification shall inform the student that the temporary eviction and housing contract suspension become permanent unless the charged student makes a written request for a Formal Hearing to the Director of University Housing within five days of receiving the notification.
+Any temporary eviction and housing contract suspension will remain in effect until the AVPDS makes a determination in the Formal Discipline Hearing Process and/ or the Appeal Process has been exhausted.